 - You invest in your leadership development and have attended a seminar or read a leadership book in the last 45 days.

 - You are happy at least 80% of the time that you took the leadership position and have no regrets about doing so.

 - You are comfortable and effective in your ability to influence others in 1-on-1 situations (coaching), 1-on 10 situations (facilitating), and 1-on-100 situations (presentations).

-- You took the leadership position because you know that you are supposed to be a leader … not only because of the money, status, or title.
+- You took the leadership position because you know that you are supposed to be a leader…not simply because of the money, status, or title.

 So how did you do?